-The USA has two basic kinds of tax defaulted property auctions, a tax lien auction and a tax deed auction.
+The USA has two basic kinds of tax-defaulted property auctions, a tax lien auction, and a tax deed auction, and some states hold hybrids of the two.
 If you just want to make a return on your investment, make money, then look for tax lien auctions.
 If you want to own property to rent it, use it yourself, or sell it for a big profit, then look for tax deed auctions.

-A tax lien auction sells the right to collect the past due property taxes when the delinquent taxes are paid to the county.
-You bid on the property at the auction.
+A tax lien auction sells the right to collect the past-due property taxes when the delinquent taxes are paid to the county.
+You bid on the property at the tax lien auction.

 More than 95 percent of property tax liens are redeemed by the owner.

 In a tax deed auction, you are trying to buy the property.
 The county sells the property to you for the cost of the past due taxes and the premiums added by the county.
 You get the tax deed property after you pay for your winning bid and all the paperwork is completed.

 Some counties have a “hybrid auction.”
 They combine elements of the tax lien and the tax deed sale.

 This article explains the kinds of tax-defaulted property auctions in much more detail.